Urban Agriculture

 -

-A few communities in the region have ordinances drawn up concerning urban agriculture.
+A few communities in the St. Louis region have ordinances concerning urban agriculture.
 For instance, the City of O’Fallon, MO gives a very succinct definition of what agricultural is and what constitutes proper land use for agriculture.
-The City of Alton, IL has very specific language as to which farm animals are allowed within the city (in section 7-1-1), and another ordinance that specifically regulates chickens as pets (7-1-9).
+The City of Alton, IL has specific language as to which farm animals are allowed within the city (in section 7-1-1), and another ordinance that specifically regulates chickens as pets (7-1-9).